deficient-apes/aperitivo-sniping-bot/README.md

     WALLET_MNEMONIC="your precious 12 words"

+### Options
+Valid values are the one configured in [src/config.json](src/config.json).

+### Required:

+  `--chain` Specify the chain on which you are going to operate (eg. BSC).

+  `--network` Choose the network on which you are going to operate (eg. testnet, mainnet).
+That will automatically determine json rpc url from [src/config.json](src/config.json)

+  `--router` Choose the dex router on which you are going to operate (eg. PANCAKE)

+  `--target_wallet` Choose the wallet on which you are going to operate (eg. mywallet1)

+  `--amount` Choose the amount (in token units, **NOT** wei - eg. 42)

+  `--from_token` Choose the token you want to swap to obtain --to_token (eg. WBNB)

+  `--through_token` Choose the token you want to swap as an intermediate step to obtain --to_token (eg. BUSD)

+  `--to_token` Choose the token you want to obtain from the swap (eg. CAKE)

+  `--slippage` slippage percentage (eg. with 1% you are going to accept up to 99% of the --to_token value in USD)

+### Optional:

+  `--wrap_before_swap` wrap the specified amount of native token before the swap.
+You will need the same amount of native token (eg. --wrap_before_swap 10 on BSC will wrap 10 BNB, obtaining 10 WBNB before the swap)

+  `--auto_approve` approve the given amount of --from_token before swapping (eg. --from_token WBNB --auto_approve 10 will approve 10 WBNB before swapping.
+Is there's already enough allowance, the step will be skipped)

+  `--autoconfirm` skip the confirmation prompt and proceed to buy tokens without your confirmation (you degen!)

 ## Please donate!
 If you like this bot, please consider to donate!
 We accept BNB, ETH, CRO or whatever else is ERC-20 compatible: